Canva Review — All the Pros and Cons

 Canva review conclusion

 Overall, Canva is a really solid, easy-to-use app that is packed with features that make designing visual assets simple.
-Whilst not always a substitute for a professional graphic design tool or video editing application, it is considerably easier to use than such tools, and in many contexts will do the job just as well as them (and more cheaply, too).
+While not always a substitute for a professional graphic design tool or video editing application, it is considerably easier to use than such tools, and in many contexts will do the job just as well as them (and more cheaply, too).

 The main downsides of Canva are the fact that it’s output formats are limited; there’s no way to back up projects; and support is email-only.
 Of those three flaws, the output formats issue is the most significant, as it limits your ability to start a design in Canva and have it finished off by a professional designer in another app.
 But given how cheap Canva is, it’s hard to feel too annoyed by these omissions.

 I’ll leave you with a summary of the key pros and cons of Canva, and you’ll also find some information on some alternative tools below.
+Do leave a comment if you have any queries about this review or the Canva platform in general.

 Key pros and cons of Canva